 If you’re on the Pro plan, click metrics shown in the Posts report will be pulled from Bit.ly.
 It’s important to note that we are only able to track clicks on shortened links.
 If link shortening is turned off, click metrics will not be available.
 Bit.ly counts the total number of times a link has been clicked.
 This means that if the exact same link has been shared more than once, or to multiple social channels, the number you'll see will include all of those clicks.
 Twitter on the other hand, will simply count the number of clicks on the one specific tweet.
 This means you may notice a discrepancy between click metrics in Buffer Publish compared to Twitter Analytics.

 Enabling Campaign Tracking to generate unique links

-Campaign Tracking can be enabled by selecting a social account on the left hand side of your dashboard and then heading to Settings.
+Campaign Tracking can be enabled by selecting a social channel on the left hand side of your dashboard and then heading to Settings.
 From there, toggle "Enable Campaign Tracking" to Enabled.

 You don't need to be using Google Analytics in order to enable Campaign Tracking in Publish.
 Enabling this setting will simply allow Publish to generate unique URLs for each social network.
 Check out this guide if you're interested in learning more about Google Analytics.

 An extra thing to bear in mind is that on the Pro plan, it’s not possible to customize the Campaign Tracking settings, which means that the UTM parameters added to the end of the URL would be the same for each channel of the same network.
 Let’s say you have three LinkedIn Pages connected.
 The UTM parameters would be the same for each LinkedIn Page:

 - Campaign Source: linkedin.com

 If you schedule a post to those three LinkedIn Pages at the same time, the link would be identical, and therefore the clicks you see in the Posts report would include clicks on any of those links, regardless of which of the three pages the links took place on.